kritika1694/Heart-attack-data-analysis-with-Python/README.md

      - Cholesterol: Ranges from a minimum of 150 mg/dL to maximum of 299 mg/dL, averaging at 223.78mg/dL.
 Hence majority have a higher lipid profile more than 200

-- The histogram analysis shows their count in various value groups.
+- The histogram analysis shows count of numeric variables.

 - The Correlation analysis shows:
   ![3](https://github.com/user-attachments/assets/ff7a267e-40f6-4026-a0b2-512328e6a8b2)